Have you ever attempted to track macros, only to give up because the whole process just felt too daunting?

 strategies and best practices for tracking macros

-Some of my top tops for macro tracking are…
+Some of my top tips for macro tracking are…

 Even if you can’t measure, log it!
 It’s not realistic to use a food scale 100% of the time – sometimes you just have to eyeball.
 Ultimately, that’s almost always better than not tracking at all.